Philosemitism: United States

 Mark Twain's essay Concerning the Jews has been described as philosemitic.
 Israeli scholar Bennet Kravitz states that one could just as easily hate Jews for the reasons Twain gives for admiring them.
 In fact, Twain's essay was cited by Nazi sympathizers in the 1930s.
 Kravitz concludes, "The flawed logic of 'Concerning the Jews' and all philo-Semitism leads to the anti-Semitic beliefs that the latter seeks to deflate".

-Philosemitic ideas have also been promoted by some American Evangelicals due to the influence of Dispensationalism, with some interpretations being considered anti-semitic.
+Philosemitic ideas have also been promoted by some American Evangelicals due to the influence of Dispensationalism, with some interpretations being considered antisemitic.

 Brazil

 A current of Jewish studies in Brazil has dedicated itself to studying the extent to which far-right politician Jair Bolsonaro's professed philo-Semitism reproduces traces of antisemitism.
 This perspective, based on a study of the speeches of Bolsonaro and his mentor, the writer Olavo de Carvalho, suggests that the proclaimed sympathy of far-right sectors for the State of Israel and the Jews, often presented without distinction, reverberates antisemitic tropes in two ways.
 Firstly, by portraying Jews as a wealthy and powerful group.
-In this context, Jews are often depicted as pillars of capitalism, and therefore inherently hostile to the left.
+In this context, Jews are often depicted as pillars of capitalism and, therefore, inherently hostile to the left.
 The second and most significant expression of antisemitism in the far right's sympathy for Judaism would be inspired by authors such as Rabbi Marvin Stuart Antelman, and reaffirms conspiracy theories presenting left-wing Jews as a group seeking world domination, but which would ultimately undermine the Jewish nation itself.
 In this context, researchers demonstrate how the philo-Semitism of the Brazilian far right has been employed to divide the Jewish community.
 The designation of true Jews is thus reserved for those who espouse conservative or reactionary policies, while left-wing Jews are regarded as apostates or traitors.